Classifying group algebras in which the socle of the center is an ideal: Abstract

 \section{Abstract}

-This paper extends the study \cite{BRE222} of group algebras of finite groups in which the socle of the center is an ideal.
-We provide a detailed analysis of the structure of these groups.
-In a particular case, we reach a complete characterization of the groups with this property.
+Let $F$ be a field.
+We study the structure of finite groups $G$ for which the socle of the center of the group algebra $FG$ is an ideal in $FG$.
+In \cite{BRE222}, we studied which general implications this ring-theoretic property of~$FG$ has on the structure of $G$.
+In the present article, we now focus on a detailed structural analysis of the groups with this property.
+We showcase its strength by deriving a complete classification for a prototype class of groups.